 10.1 A player who does not have a bank of chips of sufficient value to meet a wager and who wishes to stay in the hand must wager the remaining amount of his/her bank of chips and thus tap out/go all-in.
 He/she remains in the hand as an active player until the showdown, taking no further part in any subsequent betting round or rounds.

-10.2 If the amount wagered by an all-in player is less than half the amount required to constitute a bet or raise, all subsequent players shall be permitted to call for less than the structured amount, or raise by increasing the bet to the structured level.
+10.2 In fixed limit, if the amount wagered by an all-in player is less than half the amount required to constitute a bet or raise, all subsequent players shall be permitted to call for less than the structured amount, or raise by increasing the bet to the structured level.
 If the amount wagered by an all-in player is equal to or greater than half the amount required to constitute a bet, all subsequent players shall have the option of calling the amount wagered, or calling and raising the structured level.
 In the event of a player tapping out and the total amount wagered by the player is in excess of the amount required to call and is less than the amount required to constitute a raise, this excess amount shall not be considered to be a raise.
 No other active player shall call and raise in respect to only the excess amount wagered by the player tapping out.

+10.3 In no-limit and pot-limit, an all-in raise less than a full raise shall not be considered foundation for any subsequent raises, which must revert to the previous full bet or raise to constitute the next minimum amount of raise.
+In such a case, the highest total of any one bet in the round would be considered the “call” amount, with the raise then added to that total;

+10.4 In no-limit and pot-limit, an all-in wager of less than a full raise does not reopen the betting to a player who has already acted and is not facing at least a full raise when the action returns to him.

 Alternative Poker Games

 11.0 Draw